Privacy Notice

 - Sub-processor: Vercel Inc. See "Sharing your personal data" below.

-- What is collected: page URL visited, approximate country, anonymised device and browser class, and Web Vitals (LCP, CLS, INP, TTFB).
+- What is collected: canonical page path visited, approximate country, anonymised device and browser class, and Web Vitals (LCP, CLS, INP, TTFB).
+Query strings and fragments are removed before collection, and personalised affiliate paths are grouped under one generic path.
 No IP addresses are retained.

 Custom events

-In addition to page views, we fire a small number of named events to understand how the marketing site converts.
+In addition to page views, we fire a small number of named events to understand how the marketing site and account journey convert.
 These events are sent to the same Vercel Analytics pipeline as page views, without cookies or cross-site identifiers, and carry only non-personal attributes about the interaction:

 No personally identifying fields from forms (such as name, email, or free-text responses) are included in custom events.
 Events are stored in the same aggregated Vercel Analytics counters as page views and are subject to the same retention.

-You can block Vercel Analytics requests at the network level via browser extensions if you prefer.
+You can block browser-originated Vercel Analytics requests at the network level via browser extensions if you prefer.
 The site works the same either way.
+Server-observed platform-interest and desktop events are sent from our app server after a successful record, exchange, or registration request, so browser network blockers cannot suppress them.

 How we use your personal data